Tuesday, December 17, 2013

 Last Thursday night at 6:30 was the retirement party for a co-worker.
 She had been working at our clinic almost as long as I have and I miss her already.
 I wanted to go her party, but it had been a crazy day at work, and even on a good day, I just want to go home and be anti-social after dealing with people for eight or nine hours.

 I had one quick errand to run, so figured that if I could get out of work by ten to six, I could make that stop and arrive at the party fashionably early for a change.
 All went as planned.
 By 6:05 I was heading back through town on my way to the restaurant.
-As I drove through a busy intersection, movement caught my right eye.
+As I drove through a busy intersection, movement caught my left eye.
 I turned to see another car barreling towards me.
 For a split second a hundred thoughts ran through my head.
 Should I swerve?
 Should I brake?
 What can I do to avoid this?
 And then there was impact.

 Nothing I could have done.
 It just happened.
 In the wrong place at the wrong time.
 Oh, if I hadn’t ran up to the store, if I had stayed at work longer, if, if, if.
 It doesn’t matter how many scenarios a person runs through their head.
 Look up the definition of “accident”.
 It is something that just happens that you have no control over.